coreinfrastructure/best-practices-badge/criteria.md

   - how to install it
   - how to start it
   - how to use it (possibly with a tutorial using examples)
   - how to use it securely (e.g., what to do and what not to do) if that is an appropriate topic for the software.
-The security documentation need not be long, since the software SHOULD be designed to be secure by default.  [documentation-basics]
+The security documentation need not be long (it is better for the software to be designed to be secure by default).  [documentation-basics]
 - The project MUST include reference documentation that describes its interface. [documentation-interface]
 - Hypertext links to non-project material MAY be used, as long as the linked-to information is available.